Connor Wong Preview, Player Props: Red Sox vs. Rays

 - Wong is hitting .252 with 25 doubles, a triple, eight home runs and 21 walks.

-- Looking at the 99 games he has played this season, he's homered in seven of them (7.1%), and in 2.3% of his trips to the plate.
+- He has homered in seven games this year (7.1%), leaving the park in 2.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.